mliszcz/msc-thesis/thesis/chapters/53-appendix-corba-idl-to-js.md

 use the syntax supported by the JSDoc and ESDoc tools.
 These comment strings can be used to generate the API documentation.
 Also, static typecheckers or code intelligence tools can use such comments as a source of information about data types.
-The example output of generated Javascript code is shown on [@Lst:C-generated-code].
+The example output of generated Javascript code is shown in [@Lst:C-generated-code].

 ```{#lst:C-generated-code .javascript .numberLines}